-5405.30 Nutritional Standards for all School Meals
+405.30: Nutritional Standards for All School Meals

 The Superintendent of Schools shall develop regulations to establish nutritional standards that promote the consumption of fresh fruits and vegetables, foods low in fat and sodium, and the preparation of school meals that reflect the current science in public health and progressive thinking among national experts in the development of healthy and successful school meal programs.
+These regulations will meet or exceed current USDA Standards and USDA Smart Snack Standards.